MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SupervisoryReviewTopCasesReport.md

 # Get-SupervisoryReviewTopCasesReport

 ## SYNOPSIS
-This cmdlet is available only in Security & Compliance Center PowerShell.
-For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).
+This cmdlet is available only in Security & Compliance PowerShell.
+For more information, see [Security & Compliance PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

 Use the Get-SupervisoryReviewTopCasesReport cmdlet to view the current status of the top supervision policies configured in your organization.